-The disparity perhaps reflects the personal nature of shared decision-making preferences, along with potentially different requirements at various stages of treatment.
+The disparity perhaps reflects the personal nature of shared decision-making preferences, along with potentially different requirements based on who the decision concerns and the stage of treatment.
 The limited involvement at diagnosis may also reflect treatment being largely protocol driven at this stage, with subsequent lesser need for patient / parent input into decision-making.
 Parents also grow as ‘experts’ during treatment and particularly at relapse.
 Within our groups, members reported differing requirements, emphasising the need for personalised communication and consultation.
 Other research supports this; parental preferences for involvement vary with the weight of the decision being made; clinicians are better placed to carry the burden of responsibility for choices where the outcome is uncertain or unfavourable.
 (Whitney et al., 2006) A recent study by Pearson et al agreed; the consensus from their parent and patient group was values and preferences, are fluid, affected by current treatment and the clinical condition of the child.
-(Pearson H et al., 2022)
+(Pearson H et al., 2022) It should also be acknowledged that more recently, with the widespread use of the internet, detailed medical information is extensively and easily accessible; therefore, should additional detail be sought by parents and patients, this can be obtained from resources other than treating medical teams; this may affect preferences for information directly from clinicians and has potential to influence preferences for involvement in decision-making.

 The aforementioned RCPCH document was drafted in the context of expert opinion and experience becoming increasingly relied upon when evidence-based practice is lacking.
 It recognises the value of consensus second opinions rather than individual judgements.
-(Royal College of Paediatrics and Child Health, 2021) Our group members perceived that a primary role of NAPs was recognised as offering a consensus opinion in circumstances where a clearly defined treatment pathway is absent.
+(Royal College of Paediatrics and Child Health, 2021) Whilst it should be recognised that complex patients discussed within forums in which a number of consultants contribute, has the potential for multiple conflicting expert opinions, our group members welcomed this collective informed discussion and perceived that a primary role of NAPs was to offer advice in circumstances where a clearly defined treatment pathway is absent.
 In such situations, treatment decision-making becomes more complex, but parental involvement is more likely (Hinds et al., 1997); it is recognised that shared decision-making is even more crucial to empower patients to make the appropriate judgement, in the face of potentially limited clinical evidence.
 (Kane et al., 2014) With more than one reasonable treatment option, families, with their deeper appreciation of the child’s character and preferences, should inform decisions, particularly when considering ‘quality of life’ versus ‘prolonging of life’.
 (Whitney et al., 2006) Pearson et al proposed an intervention to support parental decision-making in poor-prognosis childhood cancers (Pearson H et al., 2022) and, it has been shown, when parents are involved, regret is less evident.
 (Mack et al., 2016).

 Personalised recommendations at NAPs: